pawel-wzietek/IODevices/README.md

 ##### Python bindings

 The notebook _iodevclr.ipynb_ in the 'Python' directory shows how to call the library functions from Python, using the _PythonNET_ package.
 For me it worked well under Jupyter however I had some problems to import the latest version (as of 2025) of PythonNET under Spyder.
+Apparently it is the line "clr.AddReference("System")" which causes the issue (this line is not absolutely necessary to use the library but it allows a better debugging capability through reflexion).
+The problem is solved disabling UMR, see https://github.com/spyder-ide/spyder/issues/21269.